 Marcus is writing to his daughter, Zoe, from prison.
 As far as Zoe knows, Marcus has committed a terrible crime and deserves to be punished for it, but then she begins to correspond with him through letters.
 Marcus sends her music suggestions and Zoe, in turn, makes a Little Tomato playlist.
 She finds that Marcus is kind, thoughtful, caring, and… he may be innocent.
 This revelation forces Zoe to confront the story her mother has told all of Zoe’s life, and to help Marcus’s voice be heard for the first time in twelve years.

 Zoe is inspired by the words of Maya Angelou, as conveyed by her Grandmother: “When someone shows you who they are, believe them.”
 While this quote is often applied to people who do bad things, her Grandmother explains that it should also apply to good people.

 But this book isn’t about Zoe growing up before her time.
-Her efforts will help her grow her relationship with her mother and with Trevor, too.
+Her determination to do the right thing helps in growing her relationship with her mother.
 She’ll open her eyes to some of her parents’ nostalgic music.
-And she’ll still end up caring a lot about that Bake Off Challenge.
+And she’ll still end up caring a lot about making cupcakes and training for the Bake Off Challenge.

-Relationships, misunderstandings, and baking combine for a rich and rewarding novel.
-Spend time with Zoe.
-Dance to her father’s music.
+Relationships, misunderstandings, and baking combine for a rich, rewarding novel.
+Dance to that Little Tomato playlist.
 Learn about the cases of the wrongly convicted.
 Join Zoe as she forges a new and meaningful relationship with her Dad.
-And maybe even create a whole new flavor of cupcake.
+And maybe even create a whole new flavor of cupcake!